robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/algorithm-analysis.md

 * **Best-case** - Minimum number of steps taken in any instance of size $n$.
 * **Average-case** - Average number of steps over all instances of size $n$.
 Average-case is useful for randomized algorithms.
 * **Worst-case** - Maximum number of steps taken in any instance of size $n$.
 This is typically the most important / useful case to observe.

+### Example - Sorting algorithm
+The best case for a sorting algorithm would be an empty array, or an array that is already in order.
+The worse case would be an array that is in the opposite preferred sort order.
+## Big O Notation